tinkerbox/message_quickly/README.md

 There are two parts to this gem: handling [webhooks](https://developers.facebook.com/docs/messenger-platform/webhook-reference) (which is what the rails engine is for), and calling the [Send API](https://developers.facebook.com/docs/messenger-platform/send-api-reference).

+Additionally, there are some helpers for working with [messenger plugins](https://developers.facebook.com/docs/messenger-platform/plugin-reference).

 ### Webhooks

 When you run `rails generate callbacks`, four files will be created for you.
 They look something like this: